 Papaya fruit s another gift of Mexicans to this world.
-This exotic fruit, also popular as pawpaw, is packed with numerous health benefiting nutrients.
+This exotic fruit, is packed with numerous health benefiting nutrients.
 It is one of the favorites of fruit lovers for its nutritional, digestive, and medicinal properties.
 It probably thought to have originated in the Central Americas.

 Papaya plant is grown extensively all over the tropical regions under cultivated farms for its fruits as well as for latex, papain, an enzyme that found wide applications in the food industry.